darwinproject/darwin3/doc/phys_pkgs/radtrans.rst

    :varlink:`RADTRANS_PARAMS`          & general parameters

 Forcing fields are read in using the exf package.
-How is controled by the RADTRANS_FORCING_PARAMS.
+How is controled by the namelist RADTRANS_FORCING_PARAMS.
 The forcing fields are:

 .. csv-table:: Darwin forcing fields
    :delim: &
-   :widths: auto
+   :widths: 10,12,78
    :header: Name, Units, Description

    Ed(*l*) & W m\ :sup:`--2`           & Downward direct (beam) irradiance below the sea surface for waveband *l* (waveband total)